 Along with your bathing suit and shades, be sure to bring your appetite.
-People flock from near and far to indulge in the famous homemade, hand-cut Pier Fries (served with malt vinegar – you gotta try them), ice cream, and lobster rolls.
+People flock from near and far to indulge in the famous homemade, hand-cut Pier Fries (served with malt vinegar – you gotta try them), ice cream and lobster rolls.

 Boardwalk fun on the beach

 Between dips in the ocean, spend the day at Palace Playland, New England’s only beachfront amusement park!
 Admission is free, so enjoy the ferris wheel, carousel, two roller coasters and other thrill rides that are only steps away from the beach.
-Stay until after dark on Thursday nights for the fantastic firework display, from June 20 to August 22, 2013.

 Don't worry about visiting without your car.
 The Old Orchard Beach Trolleys and taxis will get you where you want to be.